-All liabilities reflect the benefits effective through June 30, 2008.
-This includes the permanent STAR COLA adopted for 2008.
-Also, estimated liabilities of \$15 million for the recently settled court case (Fire Chiefs - FLSA) are included.
+All liabilities reflect the benefits effective through June 30, 2009.
+This includes the permanent STAR COLA adopted as of 2009, but does not include the value of any future STAR benefits that may be granted in the future.

 Actuarial Balance Sheet - Assets